Meaning, Factors Affecting and Valuation of Goodwill in Partnership Accounts

-1. Location : If the firm is located at a central place, resulting in good sale, the goodwill tends to be high.
+1. Location: If the firm is located at a central place, resulting in the good sale, the goodwill tends to be high.

-3. Efficient management : A well managed firm earns higher profit and so the value of goodwill will also be high.
+3. Efficient management: A well-managed firm earns a higher profit and so the value of goodwill will also be high.

-5. Market Situation : The monopoly condition leads to earn high profits which leads to higher value of goodwill.
+5. Market Situation: The monopoly condition leads to earning high profits which leads to higher value of goodwill.

-6. Special Advantages : The firms which have special advantages like importing licenses, long term contracts for supply of material, patents, trademarks, etc. enjoy higher value of goodwill.
+6. Special Advantages: The firms which have special advantages like importing licenses, long-term contracts for the supply of material, patents, trademarks, etc. enjoy the higher value of goodwill.

 Methods of Valuation of Goodwill

 The methods of valuation of goodwill are generally decided by the partners among themselves while preparing partnership deed.
 The following are the important methods of valuing the goodwill of a firm :